cam-cambridge/Simulation_printAFO/README.md

 FL_amplification_3=af_am_3*20
 FL_amplification_4=af_am_4*20
 ```
 where the number 20 can change to any number, depending on the sizes of the step seleted, i.e. in this case, the amplification parameters of the four stripes are 40, 160, 20 and 60, respectively.
-The ranges for the four stripes can be changed during the batch simulation.
+The ranges of the amplification parameters for the four stripes can be changed during the batch simulation.

 ```
   for af_shift_1, af_shift_2, af_shift_3, af_shift_4 in itertools.product(range(1,2), range(0,1), range(2,3), range(2,3)):  # Design parameters of force-length shift